automock/automock.dev/docs/getting-started/depdency-injection-and-suites.md

 ---
 sidebar_position: 4
-title: Dependency Injection & Automock
+title: Dependency Injection & Suites
 ---

-# Dependency Injection and Automock
+# Dependency Injection and Suites

 ## The Challenge of Testing with Traditional DI